 - A. The District will review and prioritize the vacant budgeted positions and the existing filled positions.
 All non-priority, vacant budgeted positions shall be eliminated prior to layoffs.
-Priority, vacant budgeted positions do not need to be filled prior to beginning layoffs. - B. Layoffs in a given Class will be from all positions within that impacted Class in a particular work unit/division, based on total seniority. - C. Layoffs will affect positions in the following order: - 1.
-Temporary Employees (Individuals in temporary assignments); - 2.
-Initial Probationary Employees; and - 3.
-Regular Employees - D. Prior to a Layoff, the COOAS or designee will calculate the Seniority of each Regular Employee occupying the Class(es) impacted by the Layoff.
-A list that identifies the Regular Employees included in the Class(es) impacted by the Layoff and their associated Seniority level will be prepared by the District and posted on the District Intranet.
-The District will work with the Union to ensure the accuracy of this list. - E. In the event a tie exists between two or more Regular Employees having the same level of Seniority, the Regular Employee that worked the most hours as a temporary employee at the District will be deemed the more senior Regular Employee. - F. The COOAS in conjunction with the CEO and Chiefs will determine the class(es) and work unit/division(s) impacted by the Layoff. - G. In the event there are two or more Regular Employees in the class impacted by the Layoff, those Regular Employees having the lowest level of Seniority will be laid off first.
+Priority, vacant budgeted positions do not need to be filled prior to beginning layoffs. - B. Layoffs in a given class will be from all positions within that impacted Class or Classes in a particular work unit/division, based on total District Seniority. - C. Layoffs will affect positions in the following order: - 1.
+Temporary Employees (individuals in temporary assignments) - 2.
+Initial Probationary Employees - 3.
+Regular Employees - D. Prior to a Layoff, the COOAS or designee will calculate the Seniority of each Regular Employee occupying the Class or Classes impacted by the Layoff.
+A list that identifies the Regular Employees included in Class or Classes impacted by the Layoff and their associated Seniority level will be prepared by the District and posted on the District Intranet.
+The District will work with the Society to ensure the accuracy of this list. - E. In the event a tie exists between two (2) or more Regular Employees having the same level of Seniority, the Regular Employee that worked the most hours as a temporary employee at the District will be deemed the more senior Regular Employee. - F. The COOAS in conjunction with the CEO and Chiefs will determine the Class or Classes and work unit/division(s) impacted by the Layoff. - G. In the event there are two (2) or more Regular Employees in the Class impacted by the Layoff, those Regular Employees having the lowest level of Seniority will be laid off first.